moccu/django-anylink/docs/source/contribution.rst

 Django Code
 -----------

-To install all requirements for development and testing, you can use the provided requirements file.
+To install all requirements for development and testing, you can install a selection of dependencies.

 .. code-block:: bash

+    $ pip install -e .
+    $ pip install -e .[tests]
-    $ pip install -r resources/requirements-develop.txt
+    $ pip install -e .[dev]

 Testing the code
 ````````````````